 Australian Outlook is the AIIA’s national online showcase for high-quality analysis and commentary on international affairs.
-It provides an Australian and international perspective on world events and foreign policy by working with the leading thinkers and practitioners around the country, as well as providing international perspectives.
+It provides an Australian and international perspective on world events and foreign policy by working with the leading thinkers and practitioners around the world, as well as providing fresh perspectives from emerging experts.

-The editorial team publishes up to 10 articles each week throughout the year.
+The editorial team publishes at least ten articles each week throughout the year.
 Subscribe below to receive the Australian Outlook email digest every Friday morning and be up to date with all the latest foreign policy debates and developments.

 Australian Outlook content is made up of three main sections: Analysis, Fresh Perspectives, and the Reading Room.
 Each is described below.

 Disclaimer: The AIIA provides a platform for debate and does not hold an institutional view on any issue in international affairs.
 The views expressed in Australian Outlook are the authors’ own.

 This section provides commentary and perspectives on international issues.
 Articles are primarily sourced on a commission basis from a wide variety of contributors including academic, diplomatic, institutional, government, and non-government organisations.
 We also accept unsolicited pieces.

 Articles are approximately 1000 words and may cover any topic in international affairs.

 Fresh Perspectives gives current and former AIIA interns, AIIA youth members, young professionals, and other emerging scholars an opportunity to write a 1000-word article covering a foreign affairs issue.
 For information for contributors see below.

 Reading Room – Australian Journal of International Affairs